Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our Analysis of The Kaplan LSAT Study Materials

-Whether you choose the On Demand Course or the Live Online Course, Kaplan provides 24 hours of core lesson instruction.
-Plus, you get over 150 hours of video content through their LSAT Channel.
+Whether you choose the On Demand Course or the Live Online Course, Kaplan provides 30+ hours of core lesson instruction.
+Plus, you get over 60 hours of video content through their LSAT Channel.

-In addition to the core curriculum, Kaplan offers a practice library full of advanced resource material based on past official LSAT questions designed to help master advanced subjects and problem types.
+In addition to the core curriculum, Kaplan offers a practice library full of advanced resource material based on past official LSAT questions designed to help you master advanced subjects and problem types.

 The biggest highlight of Kaplan’s LSAT prep course is their live classes, which I believe are the best in the industry.
 There are several reasons for this.

-Third, the live classes are seamlessly integrated with the rest of the curriculum, so everything—from the classes to the books and assigned practice work—fits together in a cohesive, logical progression.
+Third, the live classes are seamlessly integrated with the rest of the curriculum, so everything, from the classes to the books and assigned practice work, fits together in a cohesive, logical progression.

 Lastly, the class sizes are small, typically fewer than 10 students, which creates a workshop-like environment that fosters deeper learning and personalized attention.

-If live classes are going to play a central role in your study plan—whether because you prefer guided instruction or value the accountability that comes with them—Kaplan’s approach gives them a clear edge over competitors like Blueprint.
+If live classes are going to play a central role in your study plan, whether because you prefer guided instruction or value the accountability that comes with them, Kaplan’s approach gives them a clear edge over competitors like Blueprint.

 Now that you have a better idea of the areas in which Kaplan wins over Blueprint, let’s turn the tables and discuss the major advantages of using Blueprint to help prepare you for the LSAT exam.